me-julian/acm-widget-template/README.md

 1. Create/log in to your [NPM account](https://www.npmjs.com/)

-> **Only do this on a trusted machine.** This will authenticate your local NPM install to act as this user.
+> **Only do this on a trusted machine.** This will authenticate your local NPM installation to act as this user.

 Run `npm adduser`, which should prompt you to log in/sign up via your browser.